kammitama5/kammitama5.github.io/_posts/2017-4-14-Friday-April-14th.md

 - (F => E1) <=> T
 - (E1 => T) <=> T

 ## Contrapositive (useful method of proof-solving.
-Learned this is Devlin's class! :)
+Learned this in Devlin's class! :)

 - (E1 => E2) <=> (NOT E2 => NOT E1)